jax-ml/jax/jax/experimental/jax2tf/README.md

 ```

 Note that it would be unsound for JAX to compute `x.shape[0] + 1 == x.shape[1]`
-as `False` and produce a converted function that returns `1` just because the dimension polynomials
+as `False` and produce a lowered function that returns `1` just because the dimension polynomials
 are not identical: there are some concrete input shapes for which the function
 should return `0`.

 ### Dimension variables appearing in the numeric computation

-There are some situations when dimension variables arise in the staged computation itself.
+There are some situations when dimension variables arise in the lowered computation itself.
 You can see in the following example how elements from the input shapes
 `(1024, 28, 28)` and `(28, 28)` appear in the computation and specifically
 in the `shape` parameter of the `broadcast_in_dim` JAX primitive.